copper187/libcbg/README.md

 Encode to cbg image format by pixels in raw pixel buffer and use height, width and depth you pass.
 Write the cbg bit stream (include “CompressedBG___” magic bytes and all file header information.) in a bitstream buffer.

 libcbg will return a “cbg_codec::api*” type struct pointer.
-Change to P15 to read more about this struct.
+Change to the end of this guide to read more about this struct.

 libcbg will use default key (0x31676263 or “cbg1”) and write default encoder information (“bylibcbg”).